Here is

 Most gaps occur at the “consideration” stage.
 Brands are often great at top-of-funnel awareness (how-to guides, industry news) and bottom-of-funnel sales (product pages, pricing).
 The gap lives in the middle — where the audience knows they have a problem but isn’t yet convinced that your specific approach is the right solution.

 The best way is to talk to your sales and support teams.
 Ask them what objections they hear most often and what concepts they have to explain over and over again.
 If those objections and explanations aren’t addressed in your published content, you’ve found your gaps.
+Google Search Console is the other place to look — the GSC signal that reveals the content gaps most teams are ignoring is sitting in the queries tab right now.

 Often, it means writing different content, or even consolidating what you already have.
 Fixing a gap might involve updating an existing post to include a clearer call-to-action or merging three thin posts into one comprehensive guide that actually answers a complex question.